pstuvwx/squib/README.md

-# squib
+# Squib
- PyTorch training tool
+A library for blowing up your PyTorch project.